Well-appointed wooden lodges in a spectacular woodland location on the shores of Loch Awe.

 The local area

-No light pollution and 0lenty of wildlife , red squirrels, deer, osprey, otter but above everything else the peace and quiet
+No light pollution and plenty of wildlife, including red squirrels, deer, osprey and otters, but above everything else the peace and quiet

 Best local places to eat and drink